wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/frc-update-suite.rst

 .. note:: The Driver Station will only work on Windows 7, Windows 8,\
  Windows 8.1, and Windows 10.
 It will not work on Windows XP.

-Uninstall Old Versions (recommended)
+Uninstall Old Versions (Recommended)
 ------------------------------------

 **LabVIEW teams have already completed this step, do not repeat it.** Before installing the new version of the NI Update it is recommended to remove any old versions.
 The new version will likely co-exist with the old version, but all testing has been done with FRC 2020 only.
 Then click Start >> Add or Remove Programs.
 Locate the entry labeled "National Instruments Software", and select Uninstall.

 .. image:: images/labview/uninstall_old_control_panel.png

-Select components to uninstall
+Select Components to Uninstall
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the dialog box that appears, select all entries.
 The easiest way to do this is to de-select the "Products Only" check-box and select the check-box to the left of "Name".
 Click Remove.
 Wait for the uninstaller to complete and reboot if prompted.